melvz/terraform-ecs-fargate/README.md

 - Traffic from ALB will hit port 8080 into the ECS/Fargate service, which sits on private subnets.
 -
 ---

+### Use Github Actions to execute Terraform commands :
+- Please find the actions file under .github folder.
+- Setup your own secrets and actions' env variables.

 ~